manassaloi/manassaloi.github.io/_posts/2021-01-14-manager-secrets.markdown

 These are few of the highly upvoted comments on a recent Blind thread on what secrets only a manager knows.
 I don't agree with every point mentioned here.
 I am just dumping them here so that I can think about them later.

-Disclaimer: Like most Blind comments, these comments are also a bit dark.
+Disclaimer: Like most Blind comments, these are a bit dark.
+Compare these to say replies from a Twitter thread where everyone is virtue signalling and writing about the virtue of hard work and the world being non zero sum.
 The truth is somewhere in the middle.

 - Good relationship and the directs ability to get along with others is also a critical decision making point.
 You might be one of the most technical and talented directs I have but if you’re an ass or don’t try to get along with others I will pass you up.
 Main reason for this is I need a guarantee that you’re able to lead others and get along with your supervisors.
 Most other stuff can be taught with the right attitude.